 Dual (or double) -sided clipless pedals are popular among people who prefer different styles of riding and use their bicycles for different purposes.
 They are very practical and very versatile since you can use many different types of footwear to ride with them.
 These are also cycling shoes you can walk in.

 While the most attention on cycling shoes paid to the bottom of the shoe, the top is important as well.
 Adjusting your shoe tightly against the top of your foot is important for more stability, and for better efficiency.
 The three most popular closure types are Lace, Velcro, and Ratchet system.

-Lace-up closure type offers the most comfort and the most adjustability.
+The lace-up closure type offers the most comfort and the most adjustability.
 However, they come with some disadvantages.
 In wet and muddy weather, they easily get dirty and pick up a lot of water.
 Also, it is impossible to adjust them on the go.
 Some cyclists like tightening their shoes additionally before a sprint, so this is a disadvantage.
-If you choose to use lace-up cycling shoes, just make sure that the laces are short enough so they do not end up into your chain.
+If you choose to use lace-up cycling shoes, just make sure that the laces are short enough so they do not end up in your chain.

 Velcro straps are very popular because they are very easy to use and you can adjust them very quickly.
 Most cycling shoes usually come with two or three Velcro straps, so you can adjust the tension across your foot.
 Velcro straps can also be adjusted more easily on the go compared to laces.
 A disadvantage with Velcro straps is that they can get dirty easily, especially if you often ride in mud, so you will have to clean them more often.